Check Out Our No-Filter Selfie

 Lemon.io goes against the rules and reviews its own services.
 Lay hands on some inside info about Lemon.io.
 Do your best to convict us of lies.

-Here’s a table of contents to help you quickly get to the section of Lemon.io review that interests you the most.
+Here’s a table of contents to help you quickly get to the section of the Lemon.io review that interests you the most.

 Yep, we’re reviewing ourselves.

 You might think we’re pressing the Like button under our own selfie.
 We did our best to stay objective and unbiased in this Lemon.io review.
 We are perfectly capable of critical introspective analysis (whatever that means).

 Our content department interviewed other team members about their work.
 Whenever we make a bold statement about ourselves, there is a quote by another team member to support it.

 Now, see how Lemon.io ticks from the inside.

 Hiring on regular freelance platforms is often like Russian roulette.
 If you are unlucky, you hire the wrong person, who can potentially ruin your entire project.